Museum Berlin-Karlshorst: Special exhibits and other activities

 Two to three times a year the museum presents special exhibits in a room of about 100 square meters which became available at the end of 1997.
 Topics include memories of the war as well as subjects relating to German-Soviet/Russian relations.
 The museum staff draws on its extensive collection of documents, war relics and photographs to prepare these exhibits.
 Parts of these special exhibits have been shown in other German, Russian and Ukrainian cities.

 In addition to the displays, for each special exhibit the museum publishes a catalog in German and Russian which is usually also available in the book trade.
 Other activities include scientific colloquia, conferences, educational museum tours for school classes, and thematic study tours to Belarus and Russia.

 By means of its exhibits and public events the museum strives to create a space for a critical analysis of history, for education, for encounters, and for increased understanding between Germans and Russians.
 A museum celebration takes place annually on May 8, the date World War II ended in Europe.

 Board of trustees

 The Museum Berlin-Karlshorst is a so-far unique bi-national institution supported by the Federal Republic of Germany and the Russian Federation.
 The board of trustees was jointly established in 1994 and contains an equal number of German and Russian bodies.
 The chairmanship alternates between the General Director of the German Historical Museum and the Director of the Central Museum of Armed Forces Moscow.
 Additional board members include representatives of the Great Patriotic War Museums in Minsk and Kyiv.
+In 2025 the Board was changed to remove representatives from Russia and Belarus.
+Members from museums and research facilities from other former Soviet countries took their place.